China's defence budget rise to outpace economic growth target

 Tsai, who has repeatedly warned of the threat from Beijing, says she wants to maintain the status quo with China but will defend the island's security and democracy.

+"China repeatedly claims that they won't give up annexing Taiwan by force, so we are always being very cautious," Taiwan Premier Su Tseng-chang told parliament on Tuesday when asked by a lawmaker about the Chinese military threat.

+"We are not afraid of a fight and we will not challenge (China), but we are ready to fight at all times."

-(Reporting by Michael Martina and Ben Blanchard in Beijing; Additional reporting by Colin Packham in Sydney and Yimou Lee in Taipei; Editing by Sam Holmes and Michael Perry)
+(Reporting by Michael Martina and Ben Blanchard in Beijing; Additional reporting by Colin Packham in Sydney, Tim Kelly in Tokyo and Yimou Lee in Taipei; Editing by Sam Holmes and Michael Perry)

 By Michael Martina and Ben Blanchard